Organization of a Limited Purpose Trust Company

 Chief Executive Officer and Official Staff

-In addition to the questionnaire and litigation affidavit, a resume for the prospective CEO, giving his/her education, experience, age, community and social interests, other qualifications, availability, and present salary is required.
-Give the views of the incorporators on their choice for the CEO and outline any arrangements made to secure his/her services.
-Provide a copy of his/her proposed employment contract, if any.
+In addition to the questionnaire and litigation affidavit, a resume for the prospective Chief Executive Officer, including education, experience, community and social interests, other qualifications, availability, and present salary is required.
+Provide the views of the incorporators on their choice for the CEO and outline any arrangements made to secure the CEO’s services.
+Provide a copy of the CEO’s proposed employment contract, if any.

-Resumes, questionnaires, litigation affidavits and employment contracts, if any, for the remainder of the proposed management team should be submitted.
+Resumes, questionnaires, litigation affidavits and employment contracts, if any, for the remainder of the proposed management team must be submitted.

 Staff

-Plans to recruit the remaining members of the staff should be set forth in detail, including the number, salary, fringe benefits, etc.
+Plans to recruit the remaining members of the staff must be set forth in detail, including the number, salary, benefits, etc.

 Organization Chart

-Show how the trust company will be organized and operated, and indicate how much time each member of the proposed management team intends to devote to the trust company.
-Also, provide an organization chart showing all direct and indirect reporting lines to all board committees including audit, compliance and BSA (Bank Secrecy Act).
+Show how the limited purpose trust company will be organized and operated, and indicate how much time each member of the proposed management team intends to devote to the limited purpose trust company.
+Also, provide an organization chart showing all direct and indirect reporting lines to all board committees.

 Fidelity Insurance

-Type, amount and annual costs of insurance.
-The statement should be supported by a letter from a qualified insurance agent on bank protection.
-A Financial Institutions Bond, Type 24, would be acceptable.
+State the type, amount and annual costs of insurance.
+The statement must be supported by a letter from a qualified insurance agent on bank protection.
+Generally, a Financial Institutions Bond, Type 24, would be acceptable.
 Minimum primary coverage of $1,000,000 is required (a deductible of $25,000 or $50,000 is advisable).
-If the trust company is to be covered by a policy in place for a parent corporation, and such policy has a high deductible in relation to the capital funds of the trust company, then the parent must provide assurances that losses incurred by the trust company below the deductible will be covered.
+If the limited purpose trust company is to be covered by a policy in place for a parent corporation, and such policy has a high deductible in relation to the capital funds of the limited purpose trust company, then the parent must provide assurances that losses incurred by the limited purpose trust company below the deductible will be covered.

 Internal Audit and Control